-My main interests are in molecular ecology and conservation genetics, in particular the use of molecular methods to elucidate patterns of genetic diversity and population structure to aid conservation efforts.
-I am also keen to harness the power of NGS as the field moves towards a genomics approach.
+My main interest is in conservation genetics, in particular the use of methods in molecular ecology in order to clarify patterns of genetic diversity and population structure to aid conservation efforts.
+I am especially interested in the use of next generation sequencing applications as the field moves towards population genomics.

 BSc Ecology and Conservation (Hons) University of Sussex (First Class)

 John Maynard Smith Award for Ecology & Conservation (2012)

 November 2013 Genetics Society Junior Scientist Travel Grant - £750

 August 2014 University of Exeter Postgraduate Research Enhancement Fund - £500

 Workshops and Conferences